-Pope to Make Four-day Visit to Colombia in September
+Pope to make four-day visit to Colombia in September

 Pope Francis will visit Colombia in September, President Juan Manuel Santos said on Friday, stopping in Bogota, Medellin, Villavicencio and Cartagena during a four-day trip.
-The pope has been a key supporter of Colombia's peace deal with the Revolutionary Armed Forces of Colombia, or FARC, rebels, even brokering discussions between Santos and his top opposition rival, former president Alvaro Uribe.
+Pope Francis waves as he leads the Angelus prayer in Saint Peter's square at the Vatican March 5, 2017.

 Discussions